 REQUESTING YOUR BALLOT

-Any registered voter can vote by mail, formerly known as absentee voting, Floridians no longer need an excuse to choose this option.
+The deadline to request a Vote By Mail ballot is 5 p.m. local time on the 12th day before the election.
+Any registered voter can submit a request to vote by mail.
 Whether you plan to be in town or out of town on Election Day, we'll send your ballot wherever you need it to be.
 Just make sure to let us know if your mailing address changes.
 We keep the most recent mailing address on file for all of our correspondence with you.
-The deadline to request that a Vote By Mail ballot be mailed to you is no later than 5 p.m. on the 10th day before the election.
+Florida law requires us to cancel your Vote By Mail ballot request when any first-class or nonforwardable mail from us is returned as undeliverable.

 To Request Vote By Mail for yourself, you must provide: